Large aircraft: History

 At the start of the Second World War, Barnes Wallis proposed a "Victory Bomber" of 50 tonnes to carry a 10-tonne bomb but it was discounted by the Air Ministry because of its limited application.
 As the war progressed the British contemplated very large bomber designs (from 75 to 100 tonnes with bombloads of 25 tonnes and six or more engines) but considered the time required to bring them into use, the difficulty of balancing bombload, defensive armament and range, and the success of existing designs (such as the Avro Lancaster) to outweigh any advantages.
 Some of the work on large aircraft fed into the post-war Bristol Brabazon a 70-m wingspan 130-tonne airliner which would have given its 100 passengers ship-like levels of space and comfort.

 With the arrival of the jet age, airliners continued to increase in size.
 Wide-body types were introduced and, in 1970, the Boeing 747 "Jumbo jet" entered service.
 It featured a short second, upper deck to provide increased passenger accommodation.
 Variants of the 747 remained the largest airliners flying for well over thirty years, some with a "stretched" upper deck, until the arrival of the Airbus A380 series in 2007 featuring a full-length upper deck.
 Both lines continue to be developed, with ever-larger variants being introduced.
 The largest is currently (2014) the A380-800, capable of seating up to 853 people.

 In order to airlift the Buran space shuttle, in 1988 Soviet Union introduced the sole Antonov An-225 Mriya (dream).
 With a (maximum takeoff weight greater than 640 t and a wing span of 88.4 m, it was the largest operational aeroplane in the world.
-Since the conclusion of Buran flights, the Mriya remained in service as a heavy transport plane until it's destruction in the Battle of Antonov Airport during the 2022 Russian invasion of Ukraine.
+Since the conclusion of Buran flights, the Mriya remained in service as a heavy transport plane until its destruction in the Battle of Antonov Airport during the 2022 Russian invasion of Ukraine.

 The largest aircraft of any kind flying today (2014) is the Hybrid Air Vehicles Airlander 10 hybrid airship, with an internal capacity of 38,000 cubic metres and a length of 91 m.